mobxjs/mobx/example/blog/React+Observables.md

 And, as important (for you as a programmer), we did this without compromising the maintainability of the code.
 Just take a look at the source code of the two JSFiddles linked above, the two listings are very similar and are both equally convenient to work with.

 Could we have achieved the same with other techniques?
-Probably.
+Maybe.
-For instance there is ImmutableJS which also makes the React rendering very fast by only updating that receive changed data.
+For instance there is ImmutableJS which also makes the React rendering very fast by only updating components that receive changed data.
 However, you have to do much larger concession on your data model.
 After all, imho, mutable classes are in the end a tad more convenient to work with than their immutable counterparts.
 Besides, the immutable data structures do not help you to keep your calculated values up to date.
-This means for example that when using immutable data, changing the name of an article would really fast rerender the ArticleView, but still not invalidate any existing CartEntryViews that refers to the same article.
+So with immutable data, changing the name of an article would really fast re-render the ArticleView, but still not invalidate any existing CartEntryViews that refers to the same article.
-I do however strongly advise to still use controllers (or stores) that maintain and alter your data model, even with observables, to keep the separation of concerns clear.

 Another technique one can apply to optimize a React app is to create events for each possible mutation in the data and (un)register listeners for those events at the proper moments in time and in the proper components.
 But this results in tons of boiler-plate code which is error-prone to maintain.
 Besides, I tend to think I'm just too lazy to do such things.

+By the way, I do strongly advise to use controllers or action dispatchers as an abstraction around updating your model data to keep the separation of concerns clear in your project.

+To conclude, in large projects combining React with Observables worked so well that sometimes I saw data mutations correctly updating the UI in corner cases I did not even think of yet, without hitting any performance issues.
 So for me, I'll gonna leave the hard work of figuring out when and how to update the UI as fast as possible to React and Observables, and focus on the interesting parts of coding :).

 ## Resources